-Jeanette Hancock ANRA Laboratory QAO
+ANRA Laboratory QAO

 Monitors the implementation of the QA Plan within the laboratory to ensure complete compliance with the QA objectives as defined by the contract and in the QAPP.
 Conducts in-house audits to identify potential problems and ensures compliance with written SOP's.
 Responsible for supervising all aspects of the QA/QC in the laboratory.
-Performs validation and verification of data before the report is sent to the Laboratory Manager.
+Performs validation and verification of laboratory data.